Video Game Lawsuit Updates and 2026 Status

 Has there been a video game addiction lawsuit settlement?

-No. As of mid-2026, no global settlement has been announced in the addiction litigation, and no settlement program exists for these claims.
+No. As of mid-2026, no settlement has been announced in the addiction litigation, and no settlement program or claim fund exists.
+Because nothing has settled and no verdict has been entered, there are also no court-approved settlement amounts; dollar figures circulating online are speculative estimates rather than established values.
 Epic's 2022 FTC settlement involved privacy and billing practices and is separate from the addiction injury claims.

 What happened with the federal MDL requests?